exo-docker/exo/README.md

 ### Cluster

-The following environment variables should be passed to the container in order to configure the cluster configuration :
+The following environment variables should be passed to the container in order to configure the cluster :

 | VARIABLE              | MANDATORY | DEFAULT VALUE    | DESCRIPTION                                                                                                    |
 | --------------------- | --------- | ---------------- | -------------------------------------------------------------------------------------------------------------- |